Judge releases the Turkish Tufts University student who was detained by ICE to continue her studies

 Sessions ordered Ozturk's transfer to Vermont, where she was last confined before she was taken to Louisiana.
 The government requested a delay, but a federal appeals court upheld his decision Wednesday, ordering Ozturk to be transferred to ICE custody in Vermont no later than May 14.

-Sessions decided not to wait for the transfer, going ahead with the bail hearing.

-Ozturk waived her right to appear at the hearing in person, agreeing to participate remotely.
+Ozturk waived her right to appear in court in person, agreeing to move on with the hearing and participate remotely.

 Immigration officials surrounded Ozturk in Massachusetts on March 25 and drove her to New Hampshire and Vermont before putting her on a plane to a detention center in Basile, Louisiana.
 Her student visa had been revoked several days earlier, but she was not informed of that, her lawyers said.